Debugging and testing

 in Tact code (or emitted for short):

-For example, in our case we’ll need a function called loadBallroom()
+For example, in our case, we’ll need a function called loadBallroom()

-, for parsing a Slice
+, to parse a Slice

 into the Ballroom

 Struct in TypeScript.
-To import it, either type the name and let your IDE suggest auto-importing it for you, or take a look at the top of your test suite file — there should be a similar line:
+To import it, either type the name and let your IDE suggest auto-importing it for you, or look at the top of your test suite file — there should be a similar line:

 With that, let’s parse the second emitted message: